gihanf/grocery-organiser/README.md

 [/] Perhaps the 'find preferred store' method only needs a product name not a whole product.
 Kept as product for future features
-[x] Remove the hardcoding of preferred products in java [ ] Flesh out all services for remaining stores, UDAYA, IGA [ ] Experiment and make a manual .enex file, send to email and see if it can be imported into notes
+[x] Remove the hardcoding of preferred products in java [ ] Flesh out all services for remaining stores, UDAYA, IGA [ ] Create an integration test to make sure the context loads correctly.
+E.g. delete a property from application.property (prod) and context will fail to start.

+[ ] OCR to read handwritten text.
+    - Google docs?
+    - Tesseract is NOT great for handwritten text
+    -
+[ ] Way of creating a checklist in the iPhone notes app automatically
+    - Workflow can automate up to creating a new plain note with text from attachment/email
+    - Experiment and make a manual .enex file, send to email and see if it can be imported into notes